 Introduction to statistics.
 Topics may include: probability; principles of observational study and experimental design; statistical models and inference, including the multiple linear regression model and one-way analysis of variance.
 R programming is introduced.
 Only one of the following may be counted: Statistics and Data Sciences 320E and 328M.
 Flags: Ethics, Quantitative Reasoning, Independent Inquiry.
 Core: Math.

-[Required for Biology Majors.
-Meets requirements for Biochemistry and Chemistry Majors.
-Typically offered in Fall and Spring Semesters and Summer Session.]
+[Required for Biology majors and SDS minors.
+Meets requirements for Biochemistry and Chemistry majors.
+This class should not be taken by SDS majors.
+Typically offered in fall and spring semesters and summer.]

 SDS 320H: Honors Statistics